Bronco All Terrain Tracked Carrier

-The Bronco All Terrain Tracked Carrier (ATTC) is a twin chassis multi-purpose tracked articulated vehicle jointly developed for the Singapore Army by ST Kinetics and the Defence Science and Technology Agency (DSTA).
-A variant of the Bronco in British service in Afghanistan was named Warthog.
+The Bronco All Terrain Tracked Carrier (ATTC) is a twin chassis multi-purpose tracked articulated vehicle jointly developed for the Singapore Army by ST Kinetics (current ST Engineering) and the Defence Science and Technology Agency (DSTA).

+A variant of the Bronco was formerly under British service in Afghanistan as the Warthog.
+The civilian variant of the Bronco was marketed as the ExtremV.

 Design

 The Bronco consists of two fully armoured front and rear units connected by a hydraulic articulated joint.
 The all-welded steel armoured hull provides the occupants with protection from 7.62 mm small arms fire and shell splinters.

 The Bronco is powered by a Caterpillar model 3126B four-stroke turbocharged and charge air-cooled diesel engine developing 350 bhp at 2,400 rpm coupled to an Allison MD3560P fully automatic transmission.
 Designed to traverse difficult terrain, the Bronco has a ground pressure of 60 kPa and is fitted with heavy-duty seamless rubber tracks and a running gear system for soft ground conditions and directional stability.
 Swimming operations require minimal preparation and it can achieve a swimming speed of 4 km/h.
 The Bronco's four-sprocket drive, fully articulated steering with optional differential lock provides for small turning radius manoeuvres and improved performance.

 The Bronco has a load carrying capacity of up to 5 tonnes and is capable of a top speed of 60 km/h on the road and at least 25 km/h on cross-country terrain.
 An advantage the standard Bronco has over other western armoured personnel carriers is its relatively large interior, with seating for 16 including the driver, dependent on percentile measurements.
 The troop carrier version can carry six people in the front unit and ten in the rear unit.
 Maximum payload is 1,200 kg for the front unit and 3,000 kg for the rear unit.
 The cargo carrier, which is fitted with drop sides and a drop tailgate, can carry 3,700 kg in the rear unit while retaining the amphibious characteristics of the troop-carrying version.
 The Bronco is fully air-portable in a C-130 Hercules transport aircraft.